nofacer/tdd-locker-robot-java/task/ task-locker.md

 # Task 11
 Given user is requesting a box, it should give user a ticket, when there are available boxes.

+# Task 12
+Give there is available box, it should record a timestamp for that box same as in the ticket, when locker deliver a box to user.